BYD in Canada (2026): Models, Prices, the New Tariff Quota, Dealers

 Compact SUV · Tesla Model Y price tier

-BYD's mass-market compact SUV.
-The Atto 3 is the model already on sale across Australia, the UK, and parts of Europe with broadly positive reviews for the price-to-feature ratio.
-In Canada it would compete directly with the Hyundai Kona Electric and the Chevy Equinox EV — if the tariff math allowed it to land at a comparable sticker.
+BYD's mass-market compact SUV, already on sale across Australia, the UK, and parts of Europe with broadly positive reviews for the price-to-feature ratio.
+In Canada it would compete directly with the Hyundai Kona Electric and the Chevy Equinox EV — and under the new 6.1% tariff it could finally land at a comparable sticker, once BYD prices it.

-The Seal is BYD's direct answer to the Model 3 and is the model most often compared on spec, build quality, and ride feel.
-In tariff-free markets it lands around $45,000 CAD-equivalent.
-In Canada under the 100% surtax the same vehicle has to clear a much higher threshold to be commercially viable.
+The Seal is BYD's direct answer to the Model 3 and the model most often compared on spec, build quality, and ride feel.
+In other markets it lands around $45,000 CAD-equivalent; with the 100% wall gone, a similar Canadian price is now plausible — the open question is whether BYD prices to undercut Tesla or to protect margin.

-BYD's entry-level hatchback.
-The Dolphin is the model that would, in theory, fill the gap left by the discontinued Chevy Bolt and the absence of a cheap NA-built option.
-The tariff is the entire reason that doesn't happen.
+BYD's entry-level hatchback — the model that could, in theory, fill the gap left by the discontinued Chevy Bolt and the absence of a cheap NA-built option.
+The tariff used to be the reason that couldn't happen; now it's down to whether BYD brings it and how it prices against the missing EVAP rebate.

 The Shark 6 is BYD's plug-in hybrid pickup.
-As a PHEV it occupies a different segment than the BEV trio above and competes with the Ford Maverick Hybrid and (loosely) the Ram 1500 REV. In Mexico the Shark 6 sells for about $38,000 USD-equivalent.
-In Canada under the 100% surtax the math turns it into a thought experiment rather than a shortlist truck.
+As a PHEV it sits in a different segment than the BEV trio above and competes with the Ford Maverick Hybrid and (loosely) the Ram 1500 REV. It sells for about $38,000 USD-equivalent in Mexico; under the new 6.1% tariff the Canadian math is finally in the realm of a real shortlist truck rather than a thought experiment.

 Where the dealerships are opening